 Your chances of getting your Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) application approved vary by which level of the disability determination process your claim is in, but having an attorney will increase your odds at each stage.

 If DDS denies your initial application, you can ask for a second opinion by a different DDS claims examiner in an appeal called reconsideration.
-Social Security requires you to go through reconsideration review before you can request an appeal hearing.
+Social Security requires you to go through a reconsideration review before you can request an appeal hearing.

-There's not much you can do to improve your chances of winning a reconsideration, except to go to the doctor and make sure that DDS has your most recent medical records.
+There's not much you can do to improve your chances of winning a reconsideration, except to go to the doctor regularly and make sure that DDS has your most recent medical records.
+Even though your chance of winning a reconsideration isn't great, it's a step you have to go through before you can request an appeal hearing.

 But the chances of winning a disability appeal depend on so many factors that it's not possible to predict the outcome of your own hearing.
-A good way to improve your chances is to stay on top of things by staying in touch with the disability examiner assigned to your case and by keeping all parties involved updated on your situation.
 Learn more about how to improve your chances of winning disability benefits at a hearing.

 The reason disability claimants generally bother appealing to the Appeals Council is that it's a required step on the way to appealing in federal court.